-Use Schedule SE (Form 1040) to report and figure your self-employment tax.
+Use Schedule SE (Form 1040) to figure and report your self-employment tax.
 See Self-employment tax (SE tax), later.
-Most fishermen can use Short Schedule SE (Section A) to figure their self-employment tax.
+Most fishermen can use Section A - Short Schedule SE to figure their self-employment tax.
 You must file Schedule SE with your Form 1040 if you were self-employed and your net earnings from self-employment were \$400 or more.